Timendus/chip-8/README.md

 Or if you're the tinkering kind of person, open the `*.asm` files from [my playthings](assembly) and copy'n'paste them into the code editor on the left.
-Clicking "Compile & Run" should get you going.
+Clicking "Assemble & Run" should get you going.
 See [The assembler](#the-assembler) below for more information.

 ### Reliability